Tuesday, December 3, 2024

 Parietal cells.

-Chronic gastritis destroy the parietal cells of the stomach.
+Chronic gastritis destroys the parietal cells of the stomach.
 The intrinsic factor is a glycoprotein.
 It combines with vitamin B12 released from the food, and the composite is protected from further digestion and is carried to the terminal ileum for absorption.
-Partial gastrectomy, Roux-en-Y operation, bariatric surgery etc. removes the parietal cell population and B12 deficiency occurs.
+Partial gastrectomy, Roux-en-Y operation, bariatric surgery, etc. remove the parietal cell population and B12 deficiency occurs.

 Autoimmune disease.